DFIRmadness/5pillars/5-Pillars.md

 3. Security Focused Training and Immersion
 4. Security Career Pathways

+## Security Tips to Get Started

+As you dive into security you should start with good security practices.

+1. Don't pirate software
+2. Always have your Admin Account Seperate from your daily driver account
+3. Never click a link you didn't ask for
+4. Never use a free VPN
+5. Always check executables and files from others at virustotal.com
+6. Use time based multi-factor on critical accounts like e-mail
+7. Use a password manager and have unique passwords for everything
+8. Use passphrases when able.
+Example: 1DeerCloudSubmarine91* [XKCD Password Generator](https://xkpasswd.net/s/)

 ## What You Need (Equipment)

 You do not need a $3000 Gaming Laptop or a Desktop with 2 GPU's and 10 TB SSD.
 This is completely based on your budget.
 You can get away with a $500 laptop if needed.
 I will explain.